 CS 475 - Operating Systems

-Lab 2: Structs, Arrays, and Pointers (Not Graded)
+Lab 2: Pointers and Addressing (Not Graded)

 This is the second part of a multi-part primer on C. In this tutorial-assignment, you’ll gain an appreciation for the way values and variables are stored in memory.
 You’ll be introduced to pointers, as well as the connection between pointers and arrays.